 Police Raids Home of Sergeant Fannie Nkosi in Pretoria North — Business Economy

-business-economy · Police Raids Home of Sergeant Fannie Nkosi in Pretoria North
+Business & Economy · Police Raids Home of Sergeant Fannie Nkosi in Pretoria North

 The incident has raised concerns about the balance between law enforcement and civil liberties.
 Community leaders have called for more information from the SAPS, with some suggesting that the raid could be linked to an ongoing investigation into corruption within the police force.
 “This is not just about one officer,” said David Nkosi, a local councillor.
 “It’s about trust in the system.”